luca-nik/fq_parameterization/README.md

 ## FQ parameterization
-This python project is created for the Lab. sessions of the course Advanced Topics in Quantum Chemistry (Prof. T. Giovannini, A.A.
-2023/2024) to help you out in the parameterziation of atomic Electronegativity (χ) and Chemical Hardness (η) for the Fluctuating Charges force field for QM/MM calculations.
+This python project is created for the Lab. sessions of the course Advanced Topics in Quantum Chemistry to help you out in the parameterziation of atomic Electronegativity (χ) and Chemical Hardness (η) for the Fluctuating Charges force field for QM/MM calculations.

 ## Theoretical Introduction
 The [Fluctuating Charges](https://pubs.aip.org/aip/jcp/article/101/7/6141/166365/Dynamical-fluctuating-charge-force-fields) (`FQ`) model is a molecular dynamics model in which solvent atoms are endowed with a polarizable partial charge.